Breakthrough Greater Boston Awarded $100,000 Cummings Grant

 Education nonprofit serving Cambridge, Somerville, and Boston communities receives Cummings Foundation grant

-BOSTON, May 18, 2020 – Breakthrough Greater Boston has received a four-year, $100,000 grant through Cummings Foundation’s $20 Million Grant program.
-The organization, now serving over 500 students annually since expanding into Somerville from Cambridge and Boston, is one of 130 nonprofits to receive the grant award.
-Breakthrough was chosen from a total of 738 applicants during a competitive review process.
+BOSTON, May 18, 2020 – Breakthrough Greater Boston has received a four-year, $100,000 grant through Cummings Foundation’s $20 Million Grant Program.
+Now serving over 500 students annually since expanding into Somerville from Cambridge and Boston, Breakthrough is one of 130 nonprofits to receive the grant award, chosen from a total of 738 applicants during a competitive review process.

 Breakthrough’s Board Chair Melanie Goins recently described the meaningful relationship between the Cummings Foundation and Breakthrough: “There are many things that make the Cummings Foundation special.
 One that has stood out for us is that they regularly award multi-year gifts.
 For an organization committed to being in young people’s lives for six years, this resonates!
 We, too, need partners to believe in and commit to us for the long term…we are proud that the Cummings Foundation believes in the promise of our young people and has decided to partner with us so that we can grow the impact of Breakthrough.”

 The Cummings $20 Million Grant Program which supports Massachusetts nonprofits that are based in and primarily serve Middlesex, Essex and Suffolk counties.
 Through this place-based initiative, Cummings Foundation aims to give back in the area where it owns commercial buildings, all of which are managed, at no cost to the Foundation, by its affiliate, Cummings Properties.
 Founded in 1970 by Bill Cummings, the Woburn-based commercial real estate firm leases and manages 10 million square feet of debt-free space, the majority of which exclusively benefits the Foundation.